Skip to main content

 Develop your ability to design, implement, assess and manage cybersecurity systems to protect the data and communication networks crucial to our lives.

+Whether you wish to work in large businesses, government organisations or carve your own path, cybersecurity is a challenging specialist career that will see you highly rewarded.
 Develop your ability to design, implement, assess and manage cybersecurity systems to protect the data and communication networks that are crucial to our lives.
 At Monash, you’ll have access to the best minds in the field.
-But you won’t just pick up cutting-edge technical knowledge and know-how; you’ll be adopting key communication skills focused on creating a positive impact wherever you go.
+But you won’t just be acquiring cutting-edge technical knowledge and expertise; you’ll also be developing key communication skills that focus on creating a positive impact wherever you go.

 Delivery